ananthramasamy/personal-assistant/README.md

  <img src="ScreenShot/020.jpg" width="269" height="480"/> <img src="ScreenShot/021.jpg" width="269" height="480"/> <img src="ScreenShot/022.jpg" width="269" height="480"/>
 ## **Captured images Dashboard Management **:
  <img src="ScreenShot/023.jpg" width="269" height="480"/> <img src="ScreenShot/024.jpg" width="269" height="480"/>

+## Technical details
+ - `Personal-Assistant is a simple Android app build with Android Studio that supports from Android 5.0.`
+ - `The app adopt material design as much as possible using appcompat and some imagination/magic.`

+ - The project is made possible by some external libraries made by awesome guys that I want to thanks here:
+ - MPAndroidChart: a library to display a customizable Chart [https://github.com/PhilJay/MPAndroidChart])

+ ## Contact

+You can contact me regarding Personal-Assistant application using this email: [ananthramasamy@hotmail.com](mailto:ananthramasamy@hotmail.com)